sagemath/trac_to_gh/CategoriesCategoriesReview.md

+Splitting of the review of the categories

 Here are the categories/files which still need a review.
 They are all essentially empty and already 100% doctested, so the review should be super quick.
 David Kohel, Javier, or whoever please go ahead!